mangopdf/mangopdf.github.io/_drafts/wifihacking.md

 Well what if I just encrypt the text “memes” with “cooldad1964” as the key, and it happens to encrypt to “b8%&G”?

 ```
-WARNING this is a simplification (read: wrong), there is actually a chain of keys computed from the actual wifi password.
-It boils down to the above idea, tho, sorry for tricking you I'm just protecting you from the harsh truth, son..
+WARNING this is a simplification (read: wrong), there's actually a chain of keys computed from the actual Wi-Fi password.
+It boils down to the above idea, tho, sorry for tricking you I'm just protecting you from the harsh truth, son.
 If you want the real deal and aren't afraid of death by acronyms check out this stackoverflow answer: https://security.stackexchange.com/questions/66008/how-exactly-does-4-way-handshake-cracking-work
 ```

 Then I know that the password was “cooldad1964”.
 And if “memes” encrypts to something else, then I know my guess was wrong.